Bus lane and access restrictions

 To ensure that only entitled vehicles continue to use the areas following the introduction of restrictions, a list of the registration marks of exempt vehicles will be generated and maintained.
 This will allow all vehicles passing the enforcement camera to be cross-referenced and only genuine offences to be processed.
 For example, local buses, taxis and emergency service vehicles are exempt and can legitimately access the restricted areas.

-Full instructions on what to do next, how and where to pay, who to contact and how to appeal are included on the PCN and you should follow the instructions on the notice.
+If you receive a penalty charge notice, full instructions on what to do next, how and where to pay, who to contact and how to appeal are included on the PCN and you should follow the instructions on the notice.

 Using our online service you can pay for a Penalty Charge Notice (PCN), find out more information about the contravention, or appeal.
 You will need your Penalty Charge Number and Vehicle Registration Number in order to use the online service.